pascualgroup/stochastic-crispr-coevo/README.md

 To sweep across many parameter values, you'll want to write a script to generate a working directory for each simulation, containing a parameters file for that simulation and perhaps also a script that submits the simulation to the cluster.

 A full example of this is provided in the `example-sweep` directory; see `README.md` in that directory for documentation.

+## Model structure and simulation algorithm

+The model is a stochastic, continuous-time, discrete-event simulation (Gillespie-style) that steps from event to event, with a random amount of time, real-valued, between events.

+## Model state

+Model state is represented by the `State` struct, which contains two fields, `bstrains`, of type `BStrains`, and `vstrains`, of type `VStrains`.

+The `BStrains` and `VStrains` structs are very similar.
+Conceptually, they represent a collection of bacterial/viral strains, and although it would make conceptual sense to just have `bstrains::Vector{BStrain}`, for efficiency of memory layout they are implemented using parallel arrays.

+(That is, they are "column-oriented" rather than "row-oriented".)

+(Possibly they should be the same type, but it seemed premature to assume that.)

+## Initialization

+## Event loop

+Each step follows this algorithm:

+1. The time to the next event is computed by drawing a waiting time from a Poisson process whose rate is the total rate of all possible events in the system.
+2. The type of event is chosen proportional to the total rate of all events of that type (e.g., all possible bacterial growth events).
+3. For each event type, the specific event is chosen by sampling proportional to the rates of the individual events.
+For example, for bacterial growth events, since bacterial cells grow at the same rate, the growth rate of particular strain is proportional to the abundance of that strain, and therefore a strain is chosen proportional to its abundance.
+4. The event is executed.

+There are four events:

+1. Bacterial growth: `const BACTERIAL_GROWTH = 1`
+2. Bacterial death: `const BACTERIAL_DEATH = 2`
+3. Viral decay: `const VIRAL_DECAY = 3`
+4. Contact: `const CONTACT = 4`

+### Bacterial growth

+### Bacterial death

+### Viral decay

+### Contact

+1. Randomly select a bacterial strain and a viral strain proportional to population size
+2. Reduce the viral population by 1
+3. If immune, infect with probability p_crispr_failure_prob
+4. If not immune, defend successfully & acquire spacer with prob q_spacer_acquisition_prob
+5. If infecting:
+  a. reduce bacterial population
+  b.